 When you’re responsible for the financial health of your company, access to real-time information is crucial.
 Decision-makers need business data to analyze workflows deeply, optimize existing operations, evaluate risks, and reach goals that drive their strategy.

 Invoice workflow automation enables businesses to make their AP departments more efficient, agile, and dynamic.
-Using AP automation, AP department can streamline invoice processing, vendor approval, and purchasing, and transform it into an efficient, centralized, digital workflow.
+Using AP automation solutions, the AP department can streamline invoice processing, vendor approval, and purchasing, and transform it into an efficient, centralized, digital workflow.

 In this article, we will discuss 5 types of AP automation reporting every invoice workflow management needs.

 Business leaders need forecasting data or progress reports on expenses over the coming weeks.
-Financial information listed in balance sheets represent the company’s assets, liabilities and equity in a given period.
+Financial information listed in balance sheets represents the company’s assets, liabilities, and equity in a given period.

-However, these balance sheets don’t reveal what has happened in operations that has resulted in changes in equity, liabilities and assets.
-Investors need financial reports to understand all sales, expenses and profits or losses.
+However, these balance sheets don’t reveal what has happened in operations that have resulted in changes in equity, liabilities, and assets.
+Investors need financial reports to understand all sales, expenses, and profits or losses.
 These reports help investors assess the company’s past performance and better understand the uncertainty in cash flow in the future.